jverzani/AMRVW.jl/examples/amrvw.md

 ## The companion matrix

-Both `roots` and `Polynomials.roots` use a companion matrix representation and use the  eigenvalues of this matrix to identify the roots of the polynomial.
+Both `roots` and `Polynomials.roots` use a companion matrix representation using the  eigenvalues of this matrix to identify the roots of the polynomial.
 (The  `PolynomialRoots.roots` function relies on a different method following a paper by [Skowron and Gould](https://arxiv.org/abs/1203.1034).

 Using some functions within `AMRVW` we can see the companion matrix: